≡ Menu

 Our specialized services include:

-• Carrier pre-screening for autoimmune-friendly policies
+• Carrier pre-screening for autoimmune-friendly insurance policies

-• Functional assessment coordination and documentation
+• Functional assessment, coordinatio,n and proper documentation

-• Treatment response documentation and medical advocacy
+• Treatment response documentation and insurance advocacy

 • Ongoing policy monitoring and rate improvement opportunities